 We expect that our cash requirements will continue to increase in future periods due to development costs associated with TOCOSOL Paclitaxel and other product candidates.
 Based on our scaled-back 2005 operating plan, which includes certain cost reductions, we estimate that existing cash, cash equivalents and marketable securities will be sufficient to meet our cash requirements through at least the end of first quarter 2006.
 We intend to raise at least \$10.0 million in additional cash through debt or equity financing or pursuant to a corporate partnership in 2005, to permit us to proceed with certain of our product development efforts, which are currently not included in the 2005 operating plan.
-We are seeking the additional financing or a corporate partnership to allow us to proceed with the enrollment of patients in the Phase 3 clinical trial of TOCOSOL Paclitaxel.
-If we are unable to raise additional cash in 2005 through either a debt or equity financing or pursuant to a corporate partnership by the end of the second quarter 2005, we will continue to implement our scaled-back 2005 operating plan such that we would have sufficient cash to fund our operations through at least the first quarter of 2006.
-Under this assumption, the required scale back would be significant and would involve programs, operations and personnel which would materially impact our ability to initiate the Phase 3 clinical trial for TOCOSOL Paclitaxel as well as advance our other product candidates along in development.
+We are also seeking the additional financing or a corporate partnership to allow us to proceed with the enrollment of patients in the Phase 3 clinical trial of TOCOSOL Paclitaxel.
+As of June 30, 2005, we had not closed on additional funding.
+We had originally targeted contingency spending cuts for the beginning of the third quarter.
+However, due to the continued ability to manage second half 2005 program spending as well as prudent cash management during the first half of 2005, we have been able to defer the contingency spending cuts such that key programs could continue until the end of the third quarter.
+If we are unable to raise additional funds through either a corporate partnership and/or an equity financing by the end of the third quarter, we will need to implement our contingency spending plan, such that we would have sufficient cash to fund our operations through at least the end of the first quarter of 2006.
+Under this assumption, the required operations scale back would be significant, and would involve reductions in programs, operations and personnel which would materially impact our ability to initiate the Phase 3 clinical trial for TOCOSOL Paclitaxel and advance product candidates along in development.
 Our current balance of cash and marketable securities should enable us to proceed with the development and testing of TOCOSOL Paclitaxel up to the point of patient enrollment in the Phase 3 clinical trial.
 Enrollment of patients in the Phase 3 trial cannot occur until we have additional funding either through a corporate partner or other type of financing.
 In addition to funding planned in 2005, we will need additional capital to complete the development of TOCOSOL Paclitaxel and other product candidates.
-We estimate that three years will be in the mid to upper \$30 million range.
-However, until we agree upon an SPA with the FDA, the scope and structure of the Phase 3 clinical trial is uncertain and these costs may vary significantly depending upon regulatory and other matters that are not within our control and there can be no assurance that such amount will be sufficient to submit a NDA for TOCOSOL Paclitaxel.
-Should our clinical data support an NDA submission based on the primary endpoint of objective response rates, we anticipate that the NDA could be submitted within twelve months after conclusion of patient enrollment.
+We estimate that the total cost to complete the Phase 3 clinical trial for TOCOSOL Paclitaxel and submission of a TOCOSOL Paclitaxel NDA under a 505(b)(2) regulatory mechanism will be approximately \$40 million over a period of about three years or longer.
+However, the scope, timing and costs of the Phase 3 clinical trial are difficult to determine with accuracy and these costs may vary significantly depending upon regulatory and other matters that are not within our control.
+There can be no assurance that such amount will be sufficient to submit a NDA for TOCOSOL Paclitaxel.
+We will need additional capital over such period of time to support our continuing operations exclusive of the Phase 3 clinical trial.
+Should our clinical data support an NDA submission based on the primary endpoint of objective response rate, we anticipate that the NDA could be submitted within twelve months after conclusion of patient enrollment.
 Our future capital requirements depend on many factors including: